Drumskinny

 Drumskinny, Stone circle and archaeological site in Fermanagh and Omagh District, Northern Ireland.

-The stone circle contains 39 stones arranged in a 13-meter diameter formation with a central cairn and a westward stone alignment.
+Drumskinny is a stone circle with 39 stones arranged in a roughly 13-meter diameter formation, with a central cairn at its heart.
+A line of stones extends westward, defining the site's orientation and shape.

-Seven stones in the circle display MOF monograms, added during restoration work by the Ministry of Finance to mark their authenticity.
+Seven stones in the circle bear Ministry of Finance monograms added during restoration work to mark their authenticity.
+These marks connect the ancient site to its more recent conservation history.

 Location: Fermanagh and Omagh District